Helping you know your freedoms

 Yet we’re convinced we have great reason to be proud.
 We are the paper of record for this community, and we take that responsibility seriously.
 As a twice-weekly newspaper, we may not be as immediate as television, but the race is not always to the swift.
 Television can give you snapshots and sound bites, but we can give you the big picture — and you can always go back and check the details at your convenience.

-And with the Maryland Independent’s website and burgeoning presence on social media, we can give you a bit of the swift as well.
+And with The Recorder’s website and burgeoning presence on social media, we can give you a bit of the swift as well.

 Thomas Jefferson once said, “Were it left to me to decide whether we should have a government without newspapers or newspapers without a government, I should not hesitate a moment to prefer the latter.”
 Of course, we need both, and we need to know our roles.
 Part of ours is to speak truth to power, and to hold elected officials accountable for their words and actions.